 When Malcolm Wiley was a freshman, he set a goal to become the first black wrestler from his high school to win a state championship.
-Now a senior, he has captured not just one, but two individual state wrestling titles.
+He achieved that goal as a junior, and then captured a second state wrestling title during his senior season.
 But it almost didn’t happen.

 In the fall of his junior year, Malcolm’s kneecap dislocated for the fourth time in two years during a wrestling tournament.
 His dad, Malcolm Wiley Sr., knew it would keep happening if they didn’t seek treatment.
-With his son’s athletic career on the line, they went to see Michael T. Busch, MD, an orthopedic surgeon and the Surgical Director of Sports Medicine at Children’s Healthcare of Atlanta.
+With his son’s athletic career on the line, they went to see Michael T. Busch, MD, Surgical Director of Sports Medicine at Children’s Healthcare of Atlanta.
 Dr. Busch, founder of the Sports Medicine Program at Children's, has dedicated his career to helping teen athletes recover from injuries and get back to the sports they love.

 “Malcolm had a dislocating kneecap that had become a severe hindrance to him competing in wrestling,” Dr. Busch said.
 “Besides degrading his sports performance, he would likely develop premature arthritis if the kneecap continued to dislocate.
 My main goal with athletes like Malcolm is to make sure they stay pain-free for years to come so they can continue playing sports their whole lives."

 A tailored treatment plan